Does Your Business Have a Backup Plan?

 There are some services that have special features.
 Those might include photo analyzing, file sharing and syncing across multiple devices, which is basically copying files and any changes to them to multiple devices.

 File sharing and syncing are features borrowed from cloud storage.
 If you’re not clear on the difference between cloud storage and backup, read our explanation.

 If you need file sharing and syncing, take a look at our IDrive for Business review.
 For AI-powered photo features and the ability to search through your backed up photos using various criteria, BigMIND Business is a great choice.
 Read more about it in our BigMIND Business review.

 Image-Based vs. File-Based Backup

 In general, you can make two kinds of backup: file level and image level.
 File-level backup lets you pick and choose files and folders.
 Image-level backups, on the other hand, replicate your entire system, which means you could recover all your data and applications if disaster strikes.

 Both backup methods have their upsides and downsides, so choose the one that’s the right fit based on your needs and what you want to backup.
 If that involves image backup and you need ideas on services providing it, check out our best image-based backup article.

 When to Backup?

-Are you ready to embrace cloud backup to leverage its advantages?
-Tell us your thoughts in our comments section.
+What do you think about backing up files to the cloud?
+Are you still hesitant, or are you ready to switch to online backup and benefit from its advantages?
+Tell us your thoughts in our comments section below.
 Thank you for reading.